Bilateral Coordination is the ability to use both sides of your body in a coordinated fashion.

 - Bilateral Coordination

-However, for a child struggling with bilateral coordination challenges, these types of activities may require intense focus to complete, or they simply may not be able to perform the task.
+However, for a child struggling with bilateral coordination challenges, these types of activities may require intense focus to complete, or they simply may not be able to perform them at all.

 1. Symmetrical Movements